TPlugins6189/Icons/README-TShop.md

-# How to add custom icons for TShop?
+# How to add custom icons to TShop?
 (Work In Progress)

 For TShop 3.1.0 and above.